 2.152 Drying oil ― An oil, usually of vegetable origin, having the property of hardening by oxidation to a tough film when exposed in the form of a thin layer to air, for example, linseed and tung oil.

-2.153 Drying Time ― The time which elapses between the application of a coat of paint and the attainment of a specified dry state ( see also drying’).
+2.153 Drying Time ― The time which elapses between the application of a coat of paint and the attainment of a specified dry state ( see ‘drying’).

-2.154 Dual-Pack ― See ‘two-pack’.
+2.154 Dual-Pack ― See ‘two-pack’

 2.155 Durability ― The degree to which paints and paint materials withstand the destructive effect of the conditions to which they are subjected.

-2.156 Dust Dry ― See ‘drying.’
+2.156 Dust Dry ― See ‘drying’

 2.157 Earth Colours ― A class of pigments which are usually mined directly from the earth, dried and ground.
 They are frequently also termed ‘Natural Pigments’ or ‘Mineral Pigments’.
 Most earth pigments consist of complex mixtures of iron or manganese oxides with aluminium silicates.
 Typical example are red and yellow oxides of iron, yellow ochre, raw sienna, raw umber, etc.